alechenninger/blog/posts/fakes.md

 water of what a unit is.</q>
 //
-// <q>If you're unit testing, the code should either be refactored not to reach through so many layers, or the component interactions should be tested piecemeal as _true units_.</q> (my emphasis)
+// <q>If you're unit testing, the code should either be refactored not to reach through so many layers, or the component interactions should be tested piecemeal as true units.</q>
 //
-// These commenters are falling into the same unfortunate circular trap: _"You can't test dependencies in a unit test because unit tests don't test dependencies."_ These aren't any actual reasons to isolate here; isolation is an unjustified, foregone conclusion.
+// These commenters are falling into the same unfortunate circular trap: "You can't test dependencies in a unit test because unit tests don't test dependencies."
+These aren't any actual reasons to isolate here; isolation is an unjustified, foregone conclusion.

 So let's back up.
-We've been talking a lot about replacing dependencies with mocks or stubs or fakes.
-Why are we replacing dependencies in the first place?
+We've been talking a lot about replacing dependencies with mocks or stubs or fakes. **Why are we replacing dependencies in the first place?**

 * We'd like the cause of failures to be clear.
 Fewer dependencies means fewer places to look for a bug.
 Fewer places to look means faster diagnoses.
 If we can fix bugs faster, then _users see